Sunitinib (By mouth)

 If you notice these less serious side effects, talk with your doctor:

-- Diarrhea, constipation, mild nausea or vomiting, gas, stomach pain
+- Diarrhea, constipation, mild nausea or vomiting, gas, stomach upset

 - Dry skin, changes in skin or hair color